Nordstrom/win_printer/README.md

 * Please note this location should be included as part of regular filesystem backups
 * backup files older than maxage will trigger a new backup

+## WARNING

+* Do not use spaces in the filename or file path for your location attribute.
+The printbrm utility cannot tolerate double-quotes around the file path.

 ## Author